mamori017/nslookup2csv/README.md

 GitClone.bat is clone another repository on parent directory.

+Execute GitClone.bat only once before open this project.

 ## Usage

 1. Execute nslookup with cmd.exe and output it to a text file.